withastro/docs/src/pages/en/guides/markdown-content.md

 - `file`: The absolute path of this file (e.g. `/home/user/projects/.../file.md`).
 - `url`: If it's a page, URL of the page (e.g. `/en/guides/markdown-content`).
 - `getHeaders()`: An async function that returns the headers of the Markdown file.
 The response follows this type: `{ depth: number; slug: string; text: string }[]`.
-- `content.raw()`: A function that returns the raw content of the Markdown file (excluding the frontmatter block) as a string.
+- `rawContent()`: A function that returns the raw content of the Markdown file (excluding the frontmatter block) as a string.
 This is helpful when, say, calculating "minutes read."
 This example uses the [popular reading-time package](https://www.npmjs.com/package/reading-time):

   ```astro
   ---